Are Micro Chips Being Implanted In Humans?

 Debunking GPS Tracking Myths

 GPS tracking devices are used for a wealth of different applications ranging from senior safety to fleet tracking vehicle management.
 However, more and more consumers are seeking an RFID microchip solution or GPS implant for their children’s personal safety.
 What these concerned parents are seeking is a human microchipping piece of technology to help them monitor their kids to ensure safety.
 Although every parent can understand the desire to use every available technological resource to safeguard their children, sometimes the line between reality and fiction can get blurred.
 This is the case with implant microchips with real time GPS that allegedly can go under the skin of a person.
-Let’s be very clear, there is no such thing (at this time) of a GPS tracking chip or ID chip that can be inserted into the skin of a human for the purposes of data collection/tracking.
+Let’s be very clear, there is no such thing (at this time) as a GPS tracking chip or ID chip that can be inserted into the skin of a human for the purposes of data collection/tracking.
 Let’s take a closer look now at why microchipping technology to spy on people is more science fiction than Kevin Warwick global conspiracy fact.

 The primary reason an implantable RFID chip is not a viable option as human tracking devices is because of power.
 Think about it for a moment.
 Real-time GPS devices that utilize location-based data from the Global Positioning System are roughly one inch by two inches.
 The reason for this size is that the monitoring device needs to be powered by an internal lithium-ion battery pack.
 Having an RFID microchip that large under the skin would not be very effective.
 If a GPS tracker was designed to be so small to where it could be implanted in the skin, which wouldn’t be an option due to other components of the tracker being large, how would the device be powered?
 The answer is it couldn’t be powered The reality is that technology simply hasn’t advanced far enough to where GPS components and a power source can be engineered small enough to actually be implanted under the skin.
 Therefore, such an application as involuntary microchipping is a myth.